-The following implementation uses a priority queue q that contains pairs of the form (-d,x): the current distance to node x is d.
+In the following code, the priority queue q contains pairs of the form (-d,x), meaning that the current distance to node x is d.
 The array dist contains the distance to each node, and the array ready indicates whether a node has been processed.
-Initially the distance to 0 to x and $\infty$ to all other nodes.
+Initially the distance is 0 to x and $\infty$ to all other nodes.